 Phone: (802) 860-2727

-Professor Joseph O'Grady has taught nearly a dozen different business courses at Champlain College over the past 26 years.
-Currently he focuses on Human Resource Management, Problem Analysis & Decision Making, and Creativity & Innovation in Business.
-"Our distinctive new degree program in Management & Innovation from the Stiller School of Business recognizes the future belongs to those with the talent and ambition to out-innovate the rest of the world.
-I am proud to be teaching in such a leading edge program!" said Joe, enthusiastically.
-He also served a three-year term as Chair of the former Division of Business.
-In 2005-2007 he was awarded the Edward P. Lyman Professorship in recognition of his outstanding contributions to teaching, service and student engagement.
+Professor Joseph O'Grady has taught nearly a dozen different business courses during his 30+ year career at Champlain College.
+Currently he focuses on courses in Human Resource Management, Problem Analysis & Decision Making and Creativity & Innovation in Business.
+Joe was a co-founder of the Stiller School's distinctive degree program in Management & Innovation.
+Its unique curriculum recognizes that success in business belongs to individuals and organizations with the vision and talent to out-innovate the rest of the world.
+Joe has served as chair of the Division of Business and he has been highly active in curriculum development and service work to the College.
+Currently he serves as the College's first faculty Ombudsman, providing advice and support to faculty on College policies and helping to resolve concerns and conflicts.
+Joe is a past recipient of the College's Edward P. Lyman Professorship in recognition for his outstanding contributions to teaching, service and student engagement at Champlain.